developedby-g/developedby-g/README.md

 - 👋 Hi, I’m Gulshan Panwar
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web3 and Blockchain Development
-- 🌱 I’m currently learning skills reuired to be a excellent and successful web developer
+- 🌱 I’m currently learning skills reuired to be a excellent and successful  developer
-- 💞️ I’m looking to collaborate on web development projects.
+- 💞️ I’m looking to collaborate on Web3 and Blockchain development projects.
 - 📫 How to reach me ...

 <!---